 Allochthonous carbon may enter a Project area from an outside source and may contribute to carbon accumulation at the site.
 However, it represents carbon assimilated by other sinks and the wetland Project area does not contribute to its removal from the atmosphere.
-For this reason, after it is quantified (as described in equation 12), if a project area receives an input of allochthonous carbon, it should be deducted from the carbon balance of the Project area.
+For this reason, after it is quantified (as described in Equation 12), if a project area receives an input of allochthonous carbon, it should be deducted from the total carbon stock change of the Project area.
 For purposes of this methodology, carbon accumulation from outside sources may be excluded in determination of Baseline or Project GHG emissions or removals if not significant as per guidance of tool T-SIG.
-Allochthonous carbon accumulation in the Baseline may be conservatively set to zero, as its exclusion from the balance between GHG losses and gains would underestimate total GHG emissions.
-In the Project Scenario, net accumulation of allochthonous carbon must be subtracted from the net carbon balance of a wetland unless the Project Proponent can document that no other entity may claim its GHG emission reductions or removals for which credits are sought) and if its storage in the tidal wetland decreases the rate of its decomposition compared to what it would be in the absence of the Project (i.e., the case the tidal wetland was not implemented).
-In the Project Scenario, allochthonous carbon must always be accounted for.
-In the Baseline Scenario, net accumulation of allochthonous carbon must be accounted for and subtracted from the Baseline GHG balance, or can be conservatively set to zero.
+Allochthonous carbon accumulation in the Baseline may be conservatively set to zero, as its exclusion from the balance between GHG losses and gains would underestimate total GHG emission reductions.
+In the Project Scenario, net accumulation of allochthonous carbon must be subtracted from the net carbon balance of a wetland unless the Project Proponent can document that no other entity may claim its GHG emission reductions or removals (i.e., that no other entity may make an ownership claim to the emission reductions or removals for which credits are sought) and if its storage in the tidal wetland decreases the rate of its decomposition compared to what it would be in the absence of the Project (i.e., the case the tidal wetland was not implemented).
+In the Baseline Scenario, net accumulation of allochthonous carbon must be accounted for and subtracted from the baseline total carbon stock change, or can be conservatively set to zero.

-4.1.3.5 SUBSIDENCE MEASUREMENTS
+4.1.3.5 Subsidence Measurements